RTEMS/rtems-docs/user/bsps/bsps-microblaze.rst

   $ rtems-bin2c -C -A 8 -N system_dtb my_device_tree.dtb my_dtb

-The ``BSP_MICROBLAZE_FPGA_DTB_HEADER_PATH`` BSP configuration option can then be set to the path of the resulting source file, ``my_dtb.c``, to include it in the BSP build.
+The ``BSP_MICROBLAZE_FPGA_DTB_HEADER_PATH`` BSP configuration option can then be set to the path of the resulting source file, ``my_dtb.c``, in the waf INI file to include it in the BSP build.

 .. code-block:: none